 Laryngeal Cancer

 Asbestos fibers inhaled during occupational exposure can lodge in the larynx (voice box) and surrounding tissues, triggering malignant transformation over years or decades.
 The epidemiological evidence is robust: workers in construction, shipbuilding, manufacturing, and insulation industries show consistently elevated laryngeal cancer rates—2-3 times higher than the general population.
-The EU's decision recognizes that asbestos is a direct carcinogen of laryngeal tissue, not merely a co-factor with smoking or other agents.[2]
+The EU's decision recognizes that the mineral is a direct carcinogen of laryngeal tissue, not merely a co-factor with smoking or other agents.[2]

 Ovarian Cancer